BMW C EVOLUTION (2014 - 2020) Review

 Released in 2014 as the first electric bike produced by a major traditional motorcycle manufacturer

-1 owner has reviewed their BMW C EVOLUTION (2014 - on) and rated it in a number of areas.
+2 owners have reviewed their BMW C EVOLUTION (2014 - 2020) and rated it in a number of areas.
 Read what they have to say and what they like and dislike about the bike below.

 Summary of owners' reviews